wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/write-data-source/includes/3-expense-report-table.md

 ## Configure app logic

 In this scenario, and in many real-world scenarios, users will need the functionality to add new items and edit existing items.
 Additionally, you will want to include the functionality for users to save as draft.
-This functionality allows them work on an item over multiple days or sessions before they submit for approval.
+This functionality allows them to work on an item over multiple days or sessions before they submit for approval.

 1. On the **Scr_EditExpense** screen, select **Btn_SaveAsDraft_EditExpense** and then change the **OnSelect** property as follows: